acbarbosa1964/acb-bootswatch-theme-picker/README.md

 Bootswach is a awesome set of free themes created using CSS.

-The Bootswatch Theme Picker for Brackets integrates Bootswach with your Bootstrap code easealy.
+The Bootswatch Theme Picker for Brackets integrates Bootswach with your Bootstrap code easily.

 ![Screenshot](https://github.com/acbarbosa1964/acb-bootswatch-theme-picker/blob/master/images/example.gif?raw=true)